ARKlab/Artesian.SDK/README.md

 This library is provided in NuGet.

-Support for .NET Framework 4.6.1, .NET Standard 2.0.
+Support for .NET Standard 2.0 and NET 8.

 In the Package Manager Console -